Overview

 - Transposition of the NIS Directive.

-The NIS 2 Directive.
+Introduction to the NIS 2 Directive.

 - The “lex specialis derogat legi generali” (special law repeals general laws) doctrine, accepted by the EU and international law.